jcacela0298/Java-Programs/Java_SpringBoot_Program/ReadMe.txt

 .
 .

 P.S.
-Normally, if one were starting from scratch, they would have to create the "skeleton" of the project by navigating to
+Normally, if one were making a Java SpringBoot project starting from scratch, they would have to create the "skeleton" of the project by navigating to
 https://start.spring.io/

 and then enter in the following: